Shah Azahar Abdullah Ahar

-Mohammad Shah Azahar bin Abdullah Ahar, formerly known as Philip Anak Ahar (born 11 December 1983) is a Bruneian international footballer of Iban descent who plays as a defender for Lun Bawang FC of the Brunei Super League.
+Mohammad Shah Azahar bin Abdullah Ahar, formerly known as Philip Anak Ahar (born 11 December 1983) is a Bruneian former footballer of Iban descent who played as a defender.

+Club career

 Philip, as he was previously known, started playing club football with QAF FC of the B-League Premier 1 in the 2005–06 season as an employee of Ben Foods (B), a company under the QAF corporation.
-His club won the Bruneian league championship for three seasons in a row while he was there.
+His club won the Bruneian league championship for three consecutive seasons while he was there.

 Shah Azahar joined Jerudong FC once QAF FC waived entry into the 2015 Brunei Super League, along with many of his QAF teammates.
 He moved again to Wijaya FC for the following 2016 season.

 After several years off the pitch to focus on his running career, Shah Azahar rejoined Wijaya in June 2021.
+He subsequently turned out for Lun Bawang FC and finally Kota Ranger FC in 2024.

 International career

 While still known as Philip Anak Ahar, he made his first foray into the international scene with Brunei at the 2006 AFC Challenge Cup held in Bangladesh.
-He made his debut and only appearance as a late substitute in the 2-1 win over Nepal on 4 April.
+He made his debut and only appearance as a late substitute in the 2–1 win over Nepal on 4 April.
 His next tournament was the 2010 AFC Challenge Cup qualification in which he played two games out of three, all as substitute.

 After solid displays with Jerudong FC, Shah Azahar was recalled into the international fold in mid-2015, taking the field in friendly games against Singapore and Cambodia.